autoplot/documentation/javadoc/org/das2/client/DasServer.md

+# org.das2.client.DasServer

-# org.das2.client.DasServerRepresents a remote Das 2.1 compliant server.
+Represents a remote Das 2.1 compliant server.

  Use the create() method to instantiate new Das 2 server objects.
 Each call to create() will only allocate a new server instance if no server matching the given URL has already been created.

 ***
 <a name="authenticate"></a>
 # authenticate